 Alternatively, some letting agents and landlords allow individual students to choose a room in a house.
-But, if you pick this option, you'd probably not find out who else you're living with until you move in, like with halls.
+But, if you pick this option, you probably won't find out who else you're living with until you move in, like with halls.

 Some landlords offer rent with bills included, meaning you don't have to worry about organising and splitting the bills each month.
 However, this isn't always very cost-effective, and it's often cheaper to organise bills yourself – check out our complete guide to student bills to see how it's all done.